-The U.S. President signed into law on March 27, 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act to provide economic relief from COVID-19.
-As part of the CARES Act, the Higher Education Emergency Relief Fund was created to provide colleges and universities with funds for emergency financial aid grants for students and to cover institutional expenses related to the pandemic.
+On March 27, 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act was signed into law to provide economic relief from COVID-19.
+As part of the CARES Act, the Higher Education Emergency Relief Fund was created to provide colleges and universities with funds for emergency financial aid grants for students and cover institutional expenses related to the pandemic.
 Our approach to distribute these funds is student-centered.

 - assistance with food purchases,

 - technology-related needs, and/or